chollinger93/chollinger-blog/content/posts/2024/08/why-i-still-self-host/index.md

 ## Conclusion

-Must there be one?
 If you're a software engineer, I recommend self hosting things.
 You learn a whole bunch of things through forced exposure to problems that you'll be less likely to encounter in your day job, which in itself is a benefit.
+Even better, I do believe you'll wind up using at least some of these things in your day job eventually, provided you work on something vaguely backend related.

-You also get a reasonable level of autonomy - or, at the very least, some hedging - against the corporate dream of your entire life being a perpetually rented subscription.
+By hosting stuff yourself, also get a reasonable level of autonomy - or, at the very least, some hedging - against the corporate dream of your entire life being a perpetually rented subscription.
 I think that's nice.